What does a Pharmacy Technician do?

 - High school diploma or equivalent required; pharmacy technician certification preferred.

-- Completion of an accredited pharmacy technician training program.
+- Completion of an accredited pharmacy technician training program or equivalent experience.

-- Knowledge of pharmacy operations, including medication preparation, inventory management, and patient care.
+- Knowledge of pharmacy operations, including medication preparation, inventory management, and regulatory compliance.

-- Strong attention to detail and accuracy in work.
+- Strong attention to detail and accuracy in data entry and prescription processing.

 Is becoming a Pharmacy Technician a good career path?